raspberrypi/documentation/configuration/wireless/wireless-cli.md

 You can verify whether it has successfully connected using `ifconfig wlan0`.
 If the `inet addr` field has an address beside it, the Raspberry Pi has connected to the network.
 If not, check that your password and ESSID are correct.

-On the Raspberry Pi 3 Model B+ and above, you will also need to set the country code, so that the 5G networking can choose the correct frequency bands.
-You can either use the raspi-config application and select the localisation option, or edit the `wpa_supplicant.conf` file and add the following.
-(Note you need to replace 'GB' with the 2 letter ISO code of your country.
+On the Raspberry Pi 3B+ and Raspberry Pi 4B, you will also need to set the country code, so that the 5GHz networking can choose the correct frequency bands.
+You can do this using the `raspi-config` application: select the 'Localisation Options' menu, then 'Change Wi-Fi Country'.
+Alternatively, you can edit the `wpa_supplicant.conf` file and add the following.
+(Note: you need to replace 'GB' with the 2 letter ISO code of your country.
 See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of 2 letter ISO 3166-1 country codes.)
 ```
 country=GB
 ```

-Note that with the latest Buster Raspbian release, you must ensure that the `wpa_supplicant.conf` file contains the following information at the top.
+Note that with the latest Buster Raspbian release, you must ensure that the `wpa_supplicant.conf` file contains the following information at the top:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev